martijnbroekman/OfficeHealth/README.md

 # Pots

-Start creating a healty work environment using Pots.
+Start creating a healthy working environment using Pots.
 Pots is an Electron Python combination application which tracks mood, posture en drowsiness.
 When something "bad" gets detected, it will alert the user by updating it's personal dashboard and by sending a custom notification.

 **Note**: The application frontend is entirely in Dutch